 The purpose of a privacy policy is to inform users about what happens to their personal information when they use a website.

-If you’d like a printable policy, completed for you – skip to the form here.
-Complete the blanks and a text email will be sent to you along with a PDF version.
+If you’d like a free printable policy (pdf), completed for you – skip to the form here.
+Complete the question-and-answer form and an email will be sent to you with a free PDF version of the Privacy Poilcy.
 Yes – its completely free.

 WordPress 4.9.6 includes a privacy tab and a Privacy Policy template.
 It also has new tools to export or erase users data!
 We’ll go over that another time.
 Today we’re covering the creation of that Privacy Policy.